 top of page

-THE DRC ITOMBWE
+ITOMBWE, THE DRC

 Indigenous women are leading the drive to restore and reforest the rainforest in this planting project in the Democratic Republic of the Congo (DRC).